-GWM shared this with Ameriprise Financial Advisors, who began gathering 50 refurbished Chrome Books to provide free to children needing them for the 2020-21 school year.
+A private corporate donor provided 30 new Lenova Chrome Books to make available free to children needing them for the 2020-21 school year.
 Partner churches are identifying families and will distribute them to children this summer.

 This is community working together in one way to help navigate the coming unknowns so our children continue their education and transform communities.
 Would your church or business like to gather the next 5 computers to give 5 more local children what they will need to do school this fall?

 Recent Zoom Meetings on Racial Healing

 Thursday, May 14, from 2:00 - 3:00 PM: Movement Day US City Leaders Gathering